 Steps Involved in Changing an Electric Hot Water Tank

-- 1Go to your breaker panel and disable power to the water heater.Now, check the heater's wiring terminals using a voltage meter.
+- 1Now, check the heater's wiring terminals using a voltage meter.
 If the voltage meter does not register a zero reading, re-check the breaker and try the meter again.
 NEVER begin work on a hot water tank that is showing that it has power.
-Hot water tanks use pack quite an electrical punch, and getting shocked by one will be unpleasant...Advertisement
+Hot water tanks use pack quite an electrical punch, and getting shocked by one will be unpleasant...Go to your breaker panel and disable power to the water heater.Advertisement

 - 5Using a screwdriver, loosen and remove the wires from the heater's electrical terminals.

 - 6In case the water lines were cut to remove the heater, use new threaded nipples to replace the cut sections.
 Make sure to place three wraps of plumber's tape on the fitting male ends before threading in place.Remove and place the new water heater tank by replacing and tightening the unions or flex hose.